Abasz/ESPRowingMonitor/docs/settings.md

 ### BATTERY_PIN_NUMBER

-The Gpio Pin on which the battery level can be measured.
+The GPIO Pin on which the battery level can be measured.

 ### VOLTAGE_DIVIDER_RATIO

-If the max battery voltage is higher than 3.3v (that is the max voltage for the pins on the ESP32) voltage divider is needed to use the ADC.
-This sets the ratio of the divider.
+If the maximum battery voltage is higher than 3.3v (that is the maximum voltage for the pins on the ESP32) voltage divider is required to use the ADC.
+This sets the ratio of the voltage divider.

 ### BATTERY_VOLTAGE_MIN_and_BATTERY_VOLTAGE_MAX

 At what voltage should the battery be considered full or empty.
-E.g. 3.7v LIPO batteries are considered full at 4.2v and empty at 3.3v.
+For example 3.7v LIPO batteries are considered full at 4.2v and empty at 3.3v.

 ### BATTERY_LEVEL_ARRAY_LENGTH